chinmaykoimuttum/chinmaykoimuttum/README.md

 **`Computer Sciences @ UW-Madison (Graduating: December 2024)`**

 I'm an undergraduate student at the University of Wisconsin-Madison pursuing Computer Sciences, B.S. in the College of Letters and Science.
-I have coded with a variety of programming languages, and I am incredibly passionate about computer science.
+I have experience in coding with a variety of programming languages, data structures, object oriented programming, and I am incredibly passionate about computer science.

 - 🔭 I’m currently working on **Red-Black Tree Movie Finder Project**